 Indurated plaques may be palpated on physical examination of the penis.
 Such palpation may elicit pain if the disease is still in the inflammatory stage.
 Corroboration of Peyronie’s disease may be obtained by having the patient photograph the erect penis, demonstrating curvature, an hourglass shape or flail distal penis.

-Despite numerous treatment options, there is no generally accepted, standard nonsurgical treatment for Peyronie’s disease.
-Moreover, the success of treatment may be difficult to assess because 20 to 50 percent of patients with Peyronie’s disease experience spontaneous resolution.
+Despite numerous treatment options, there is no generally accepted standard nonsurgical treatment for Peyronie’s disease.
+Moreover, the success of treatment may be difficult to evaluate because 20 to 50 percent of patients with Peyronie’s disease experience spontaneous resolution.
 This potential for improvement probably warrants delay of surgical correction for at least six to 12 months after diagnosis unless the plaque is calcified or the patient is completely incapable of sexual activity.

 Vitamin E and Verapamil